-And yet, I learned a great deal about my own weakness for being ‘romanced’ and told how great my work is and what he could do to help me.
+And yet, I learned a great deal about my weakness to be “romanced.”

-I had to address how and why I got entrapped by this narcissist.
+For instance, I had to address how and why I entrapped myself by this narcissist.

 Did I change my relationship with Mr. Narcissist?

-However, from that awful, expensive encounter I learned some uncomfortable truths about myself.
+However, I learned some uncomfortable truths from those awful, expensive encounters.